zxphyrx/highway/app/views/overview/overview.md

 [Custom projects](/advanced) are fully self-directed!
 You'll be responsible for all the research, and in return, you'll get a debit card of up to $350* USD to spend on your project!

-**by default you only get $150 USD, check out the custom projects section to find out how you can get $350*
+**by default you only get $150 USD, check out the [Custom Projects](/advanced) section to find out how you can get $350*

 #### 2. Ship the design
 Shipping your design means sharing it in a way that other people can use what you made!
-Usually it includes the following:
+Include the following:

 - A published design on a [GitHub](https://github.com/) repository
 - A nice README.md file with a description of what your project does & any images